WWWF: Madison Square Garden (10.23.78)

 Final Thoughts: One of the better MSG shows I’ve seen from this era.
 You can skip the two prelim matches, but everything else is at least worth a look especially if you enjoy this time period in the WWWF.
 Thumbs in the middle for MSG 10/23/78.

-Posted on June 13, 2019, in Uncategorized and tagged Arnold Skaaland, Baron Mikel Scicluna, Bob Backlund, Bruno Sammartino, Chief Jay Strongbow, Crusher Blackwell, Ernie Ladd, Gorilla Monsoon, Grand Wizard, Johnny Rodz, Madison Square Garden, Peter Maivia, SD Jones, Superstar Billy Graham, The Yukon Lumberjacks, Vince McMahon.
+Posted on June 13, 2019, in WWE and tagged Arnold Skaaland, Baron Mikel Scicluna, Bob Backlund, Bruno Sammartino, Chief Jay Strongbow, Crusher Blackwell, Ernie Ladd, Gorilla Monsoon, Grand Wizard, Johnny Rodz, Madison Square Garden, Peter Maivia, SD Jones, Superstar Billy Graham, The Yukon Lumberjacks, Vince McMahon.
 Bookmark the permalink.
 Leave a comment.